libriscv/libriscv/README.md

 ## Setting up your own machine environment

-You can create a 64kb machine without a binary, and no ELF loader will be invoked.
+You can create a machine without a binary, with no ELF loader invoked:

 ```C++
 	Machine<RISCV32> machine;